 The most significant use of the injunction concerned the Pullman Strike of 1894.
 Workers at the Pullman Palace Car Company (think Wild Wild West railcar) sold their freedom to the company’s powerful owner, George Pullman.
-Laborers lived in his company town, Pullman, Illinois, where their wages were docked for utilities, rent, and other fees each month.
-During the Panic of 1893, when hourly wages were drastically cut, Mr. Pullman still deducted his same monthly payments.
-Demanding leniency the Pullman workers voted to strike.
+Laborers lived in his company town, (Pullman, Illinois) where their wages were docked for utilities, rent, and other fees each month.
+During the economic downturn of the Panic of 1893, hourly wages were drastically cut, but Mr. Pullman still deducted his same monthly payments.

 Not that he cared.